 Step Action

-1 Open your Data Modeling diagram and, if necessary, display the Data Modeling page of the Diagram Toolbox (More tools Data Modeling).
+1 Open your Data Modeling diagram and, if necessary, display the 'Data Modeling' page of the Diagram Toolbox (click on to display the 'Find Toolbox Item' dialog and specify 'Data Modeling').

-2 Drag the Sequence icon onto the diagram.
+2 Drag the 'Sequence' icon onto the diagram.

-The SQL Object Editor is a dialog that is shared by a number of SQL-based database objects (Views, Procedures and Functions) and that helps you to manage the various properties of the SQL-based object.
+The 'SQL Object Editor' dialog is shared by a number of SQL-based database objects (Views, Procedures and Functions); it helps you to manage the various properties of the SQL-based object.

-Field/Option/Button Action Database If it has already been set, the default database type displays.
+Option Action Database If it has already been set, the default database type displays.
 If the default has not been set, or you want to change the database type for this Sequence, click on the drop-down arrow and select the target DBMS to model.
 Notes If necessary, type in a comment on the current Sequence.
 Definition Type the full SQL Sequence definition including the CREATE SEQUENCE syntax.
 The code editor provides Intelli-sense for basic SQL keywords, functions and names of all objects in the current data model.